 Employers and many politicians saw the apprenticeship system as overly administrative and rigid.
 Concerns were raised about the future of training and skill levels, and criticisms were levelled at the unresponsiveness of the apprenticeship system to technological and economic changes.
 By the middle of the 1960s, skilled tradespeople were again in short supply, but unemployment had started to rise.
-Employment figures were particularly 1965 - Commission of Inquiry into Vocational Training in New Zealand among Māori, Pacific Islanders and unskilled workers (Kappert, 1997).
+Employment figures were particularly low among Māori, Pacific Islanders and unskilled workers (Kappert, 1997).
 Skills training, through trade training schemes, was utilised as a response to unemployment.

 The 1965 Commission of Inquiry into Vocational Training was set up.
 The terms of reference for the commission were to inquire into all vocational training at all levels and in all industries.
-Chaired by Sir Arthur low representatives, two employer representatives and one technical education representative.
+Chaired by Sir Arthur Tyndall, an engineer by training and Judge of the Court of Arbitration, the commission also included two union representatives, two employer representatives and one technical education representative.
 Known as the Tyndall Commission, it was to report on the change required for vocational training in New Zealand based on the growing pace of technological change, economic development and population growth.